My Experience of Varicose Veins Surgery – by Jodie Krantz

 Beginning my rehabilitation exercises

 The only instructions I was given were to walk for at least 30 minutes everyday for the first 6 weeks.
 Once the local anaesthetic wore off, putting any weight on my leg was very painful despite regular analgesia.
 I was unsure whether to attempt 30 minutes of walking on the day after the surgery.
+As a physio I was disappointed that more information was not given about post operative exercises.

 Read more about Exercise following Varicose Vein Surgery